xapax/owasp-checklist/owasp-whhb.md

 * [ ] Testing for HTTP Parameter pollution (OTG-INPVAL-004)
 * [ ] Testing for NoSQL injection
 * [ ] Testing for XML Injection (OTG-INPVAL-008)
+* [ ] If application is creating spreadsheet test for CSV injection

 ----------------------------------------------------------------------------